(Tokyo, Hakone, Kyoto, Arashiyama)

 Transfer from your hotel in Hakone to the Odawara train station with a private vehicle and driver.

 Transfer by train from Odawara to Kyoto.
+The train ride is approximately 2 hours.

 Arashiyama, is a pleasant district in the western outskirts of Kyoto.
 The area has been a popular destination since the Heian Period (794-1185), when nobles would enjoy its natural setting.
 Okochi Mountain Villa is the former villa of the popular samurai film star Okochi Denjiro (1896-1962), and consists of several beautiful gardens and buildings, including living quarters, tea houses and a zen meditation hall.
 Here you will enjoy some matcha green tea with a snack.
 Next, take a walk through Arashiyama’s famous bamboo groves, which are particularly attractive when there is a light wind and the tall bamboo stalks sway gently back and forth.
 The bamboo has been used to manufacture various products, such as baskets, cups, boxes and mats at local workshops for centuries.
 Nonomiya shrine is a Shinto shrine where in ancient times, unmarried imperial princesses stayed for a year or more to purify themselves.
 Ranked among Kyoto's five great Zen temples, Tenryuji is the largest and most impressive temple in Arashiyama.
 Founded in 1339 at the beginning of the Muromachi Period (1338-1573), the temple is one of Kyoto's UNESCO World Heritage Sites.
 In addition to its temple buildings, there are attractive gardens with walking paths. *Rickshaws are available once inside the bamboo forest.

 Your host of this evening will be Peter Macintosh.
 Peter has lived in Kyoto almost 20 years, and is considered to be the foremost western expert on geisha.
 He was married to an ex-geisha, studies Japanese arts, and is a lecturer on Geisha Studies at a Kansai University.
 The evening will begin with a walking lecture through some of Kyoto’s geisha districts.
 Peter will explain about the geisha’s world - past, present, and future.
 If you are lucky you will have the chance to see a geisha or maiko (apprentice geisha) as they head to the first appointment of the evening.
 After the walk, you will enjoy a sumptuous Japanese dinner in a private room of a traditional restaurant with free flow drinks.
 Enjoy dinner and drinks with an hour of private maiko or geisha entertainment consisting of conversation and dancing accompanied by the shamisen (Japanese stringed instrument).
 You will also have a chance to ask questions about the geisha and their world (translated into English by Peter), as well as play traditional drinking games.
 This is a special night of food, drink, traditional entertainment, and great photo opportunities.
+The tour ends at the restaurant.

 Stay close to home during your stay at Hoshinoya and enjoy the culinary artistry at the Michelin three-star restaurant.
 The chef is proud to introduce a new Kyoto cuisine, an authentic Japanese cuisine with modern interpretation.
 The Kyoto cuisine has always combined mainstream Japanese cooking with Kyoto’s imperial tradition and selected local ingredients, always prepared with full respect for the seasons.
 Seasonal Kyoto cuisine using ingredients prepared in a variety of cooking techniques as well as a selection of aged wines and sake awaits.
 Please note, this is not included and must be paid locally.